syoung20/cs326-final-upsilon/docs/final.md

 # Authentication/Authorization

-  - We didn't really implemented any actual secured authentication.
+  - We didn't really implement any actual secured authentication.
 For the sake of the the functionality of our app however, login and signup are handled by endpoints and database functions.
 Login status throughout the use of the website is handled with the window localStorage Property.
 A user needs to be signed in to access the create a recipe and my account features of the website.
 The last one also including being able to add recipes and ingredients to the my account recipe book and groceries list, respectively, from directly from the recipe page.

 # Division of Labor